Access control

 });

-In addition to the standard Create/Read/Update/Delete (CRUD) operations, Keystone includes an Authenticate (auth
+In addition to the standard Create/Read/Update/Delete (CRUD) operations, Keystone includes an Authenticate (auth) operation.

 Access to this operation may be configured at list level (not field level) and controls whether authentication queries and mutations are accessible on that list.